OpenEvalProject/evals/manuscripts/elife-49669/v2/manuscript.md

 ## Results

-## Economic choice behavior in mice
+### Economic choice behavior in mice

 We developed a behavioral paradigm similar to that previously used for monkeys.
 In essence, we let mice choose between two liquid rewards (juices) offered in variable amounts.
 During the experiments, mice were head-fixed, and two liquid spouts were placed close to their mouth, on the two sides.
 For each juice, the offered quantity varied from trial to trial.
 A key aspect of the experiment was to effectively communicate to the animal the two options available on any given trial.
 We represented offers using olfactory stimuli because mice can easily learn to make subtle olfactory discriminations (Wachowiak et al., 2009).
 We used odor identity to represent a particular juice type, and odor concentration to represent juice quantity.
 In each trial, the animal was presented with two odors from the two directions (left, right).
 The odors, representing the offers, were presented for 2.8 s (offer period), at the end of which the animal heard an auditory ‘go’ signal.
 The animal indicated its choice by licking one of the two liquid spouts, and the corresponding juice was delivered immediately thereafter (Figure 1a).
 Throughout the experiments, we used five odor concentrations, corresponding to five quantity levels for each juice.
 Juice quantities varied on a linear scale, while odor concentrations varied roughly linearly on a log2 scale.
 Juice quantities and left/right positions varied pseudo-randomly from trial to trial (see Materials and methods).

 ![Figure 1.](https://cdn.elifesciences.org/articles/49669/elife-49669-fig1-v2.jpg)

 **Figure 1.:** (a) Task diagram.
 In the experiments, mice chose between two liquid rewards (juices, schematized by the two lick tubes) offered in variable amounts.
 For each offer, the juice identity (water or sugar water) was represented by the odor identity, and the juice quantity was represented by the odor concentration. (b–f) Choice pattern, example sessions.
-In each panel, the x-axis represents different offer types in log(q/Bq); the y-axis represents the percent of trials in which the animal chose juice B. Data points are averaged across trials, and the sigmoid is obtained from a logistic regression (Materials and methods, AEquation 1).
+In each panel, the x-axis represents different offer types in log(qB/qA); the y-axis represents the percent of trials in which the animal chose juice B. Data points are averaged across trials, and the sigmoid is obtained from a logistic regression (Materials and methods, Equation 1).
 Each panel indicates the relative value (ρ) and the sigmoid steepness (η).
 The five sessions shown here are from mice M56, M55, M47, M48 and M49, respectively.
 Forced choices are shown (including error trials) but not included in logistic regressions. (g) Example session of a mouse performing the flipped version of the task (M53).

 Animals' choices reliably presented a quality-quantity trade-off.
 Figure 1b–f illustrate the behavior observed in five representative sessions.
 We refer to the two juices as A and B, with A preferred.
 If the two juices were offered in equal amounts (1B:1A), the animal would reliably choose juice A (by definition).
 However, if juice B was offered in sufficiently large amount against 1A, the animal chose B. For example, in Figure 1f, the mouse was roughly indifferent between 1A and 2B.
 For a quantitative analysis, we ran a logistic regression (see Materials and methods, Equation 1).
 The logistic fit provided measures for the relative value of the two juices (ρ) and for the sigmoid steepness (η), which is inversely related to choice variability.
 For example, for the session in Figure 1f, we measured ρ = 2.2 and η = 2.1.